webkul/qloapps_docker/README.md

 7. Follow the installtion steps.

+8. In Mysql Details host will be your HOST System or Server IP for ex-: "192.168.1.152:3306" and database is "qloapps"

 Note -: If you are running any other services on your host at port 80 and 3306 then you have to mention other ports in step 3.